-- (1) Member of the Audit Committee. - (2) Member of the Corporate Governance and Compensation Committee. - (3) Member of the Reserves Committee. - (4) Member of the Health, Safety, Environment and Corporate Social Responsibility Committee.
+- (1) Member of the Audit Committee.

+- (2) Member of the Corporate Governance and Compensation Committee.

+- (3) Member of the Reserves Committee.

+- (4) Member of the Health, Safety, Environment and Corporate Social Responsibility Committee.

+- (5) Member of Technical Committee

-As at the date hereof, the directors and officers of the Company, and their associates and affiliates, as a group, whether beneficial, direct or indirect, own 17,556,401 Common Shares, representing approximately 1.9% of the currently issued and outstanding Common Shares.
+As at the date hereof, the directors and officers of the Company, and their associates and affiliates, as a group, whether beneficial, direct or indirect, own 15,648,063 Common Shares, representing approximately 1.7% of the currently issued and outstanding Common Shares.